evlav/kdump-steamos/README.md

 #  but they provide valuable data to Valve in order to determine issue in the
 #  field, and hopefully fix them, so users are happy.
 Hence, the kdump-steamos
 #  is capable to submit logs to Valve servers, through an API.
 If users wish
-#  to disable this feature, just set LOG_SUBMISSION=0 in /etc/default/kdump.
+#  to disable this feature, just set LOG_SUBMISSION=0 in the config file
-#  Below such API is described, but first worth to mention some assumptions
+#  "/usr/share/kdump/kdump.conf".
+Below such API is described, but first worth
-#  and decisions made in the log submission mechanism:
+#  to mention some assumptions / decisions made in the log submission mechanism:
 #
 #  * First of all, we attempt to verify network connectivity by pinging the
 #    URL "steampowered.com" - quick pings (2 packets, 0.5s between each one)